When Do People Celebrate Tiji Festival?

 Upper Mustang Tiji Festival is one of the major attractions for festival treks in Nepal.
 The 3-day Tiji Festival and its celebration process show the cultural richness of Upper Mustang Trek.

-This trek gives you a different experience of cultural beauty combined with beautiful landscapes of the Trans-Himalayan Region.
+The Nepal trekking gives you a different experience of cultural beauty combined with beautiful landscapes of the Trans-Himalayan Region.